illinois-cs419/illinois-cs419.github.io/assignments.md

 For MPs:

 - The course staff will regrade MPs.
-- Major issues (e.g. a submission issue resulted in a zero) have priority over minor issues (e.g. lost points on one small feature of the MP).
-- We may not regrade your work until after all MPs have finished.
+- We may not regrade your work until after all MPs have been submitted.

 ## Academic Integrity ##
 You should be familiar with the Student Code [definitions on academic integrity](http://studentcode.illinois.edu/article1_part4_1-401.html).
 We expect you to abide by them.